Caellwyn/south-king-county-opportunity-youth/README.md

 #### Regions:

 Southeast Seattle and the Enumclaw region to the far southwest of the county have the lowest rates of OY youth in our study.
 The low OY population in SE seattle is not surprising as home values in Downtown and North Seattle neighborhoods skyrocket and employment opportunities grow in the city.
 Seattle is the 3rd most gentrifying city in the U.S. <sup>6</sup> and many lower income people are moving south to find cheaper housing.
 The Enumclaw region is very rural in nature, and borders Rainier National Forest.
 However, it’s not clear how this affects employment and enrollment of youth.
-The I-5 corridor hosts the greatest rates of OY in South King County.
+The I-5 corridor hosts the greatest rates of OY in South King County, and the greatest opportunities for impactful interventions.

 ### Findings

-We found that while the percentages of youth classificed as opportunity youth fell in the 19-24 age groups, this has been primarily driven by those youth with some college experience.
-We recommend improving access to post-seconday education for youths.
-The interventions would especially impactful in Burien, Renton, Federal Way, and Kent regions, due to their higher rates of OY
+---

 #### Changes from 2016 to 2017